 Get in

-[edit]Goldline Bus 238 runs hourly from Belfast Europa bus station via Sprucefield retail park (south edge of Lisburn), Hillsborough and Dromore to Banbridge, 50 min.
-It continues to Newry (another 30 min), which has buses and trains from Dublin.
-There's also a slower Bus 538 via Dunmurry, Lisburn, Sprucefield, Hillsborough and Dromore to Banbridge (90 min) and Newry.
+Goldliner Bus 238 runs from Belfast Grand Central via Sprucefield retail park (south edge of Lisburn), Hillsborough and Dromore to Banbridge, 50 min.
+It continues to Newry (another 40 min), which has buses and trains from Dublin.
+It runs every 20-30 min M-Sa, hourly on Sunday.
+A slower Ulsterbus 538 from Belfast takes 80 min via Dunmurry, Lisburn, Sprucefield, Hillsborough and Dromore, and occasionally extends to Newry.

-The 1 bus station is south end of main street at the junction with Kenlis Rd.
+1 Banbridge bus station is south end of main street at the junction with Kenlis Rd.

 Banbridge lost its railway in 1956, so by train change at Newry or Lisburn for the bus.
-There's a closer station at Scarva 4 miles west, but it has only two trains a day and five buses (# 33) to Banbridge.
+There's a closer station at Scarva 4 miles west, but it has only a couple of rush-hour trains a day, and three buses (#66) to Banbridge.

 Get around

-[edit]You can reach Loughbrickland on the bus.
-You need your own wheels for anywhere that's not along the A1.
+You can also reach Loughbrickland by bus.
+You need your own wheels for anywhere that's not along A1.

 See

-[edit]- North of the river is the most attractive part of town, with Georgian buildings lining A26.
-South ascending through The Cut is mostly modern and nondescript.
+- Town centre: North of the river is the most attractive part, with Georgian buildings lining A26.
+South ascending through The Cut is modern and nondescript.

 - 2 Lisnagade is a large earthen ringfort 3 miles west of town, follow Scarva Rd then turn south on Lisnagade Rd.
 It's three concentric embankments separated by ditches, some 120 yards in diameter, and connected at the north to a subsidiary fort.
 It may have been built around 350 AD.
 Sectarian battles were fought here in 1783 and 1789.